 Student loan debt plagues some 40 million Americans and on average, graduates leave school with nearly $30,000 of debt that they’ll somehow have to pay off.
 If your checking account is looking healthy or you’ve gotten a bonus, it may be tempting to make a big dent in your debt balance at one time.
 But it’s important to look at the big picture to decide if it’s the right thing for you to do.
+In fact, a financial advisor might be best suited to help you create a plan to pay off your student debt.

 A Lump Sum Payment Reduces Your Interest Amount